-Sara Zilles is in her fifth season as an assistant coach with the Youngstown State softball program and her first as associate head coach.
+Sara Zilles is in her fifth season with the Youngstown State softball program and her first as associate head coach.

 Over the last four seasons, the Penguins have accumlated a 111-104 overall record and have won 59 games in Horizon League play, the most in school history over a four-year span.

 Last season, Zilles helped the Penguins to 25 wins for the fourth consecutive season, which is a first in school history.
 Youngstown State also won 13 games in Horizon League play and finished in the top three for the fourth consecutive season.

 From March 20 through April 3, the Penguins set a school record with 11 consecutive wins, breaking the old mark of 10 set in 2004.